 Consequences for future relationships:

 For a while, you might not desire to start a new relationship.
-It’s possible that you’ll scrutinize and compare potential companions, making it tough to trust them.
+You may scrutinize and compare potential companions, making it tough to trust them.
 It will be easier for you to build walls and drive people away than it will be for you to allow them to get close to you.
 Fighting that feeling will be difficult, so attempt to work with it.

 What Causes Unhealthy Relationships

 Being completely reliant on your lover will result in an unhealthy relationship.
-People who are extremely reliant on their relationships rely on them to make them happy.
+People who are highly dependent upon their relationships rely on them to make them happy.
 This person is terrified of being alone and desires constant companionship from their lover.
 They will feel insecure when their lover is not present.
-Their partner, on the other side, maybe stressed and need their own space in this situation.
+Their partner, on the other side, may be stressed and need their own space in this situation.

 Related Articles: SIGNS OF A HEALTHY RELATIONSHIP: 10 Telltale Signs You Are Safe!!!

-Furthermore, dominating behaviors have the potential to change a positive relationship into a negative one.
-Some people have an intense need to have complete control over everything and everyone.
-They will become uneasy and concerned if something is out of their control; for example, they will want to know where their spouse goes, who they go with, and what they did.
+Furthermore, dominant behaviors have the potential to change a positive relationship into a negative one.
+Some people have an intense need to control everything and everyone.
+They will become uneasy and concerned if something is out of their control; for example, they will want to know where their spouse goes, who they go with, and what they do.
 When one person tries to control another, the latter may consider it rude and attempt to fight back.

-Dishonesty will almost always result in the failure of a good relationship.
-True, loyalty is the bedrock of all partnerships.
+Dishonesty will almost always fail in a good relationship.
+Loyalty is indeed the bedrock of all partnerships.
 Suspicion will arise as people begin to lie to one another.
-When partners can’t trust or believe one other, it’s possible that they won’t be at peace.
-And they’ll be stuck in a never-ending loop of squabbles.
+When partners can’t trust or believe one another, it’s possible that they won’t be at peace. and they’ll be stuck in a never-ending loop of squabbles.